bootprint/bootprint-openapi/README.md

 * Provide a more complex example with custom configuration file
 * The Handlebars template is not complete yet.
 Missing parts:
-  * Request-Content-Type
   * Tags
   * Most parts of the "info"-block are still missing.
-  * Provide a nicer template for the JSON-Schema parts
 * Write unit tests
 * Include css-directives for [CSS Paged Media Module Level 3](http://www.w3.org/TR/css3-page/) in order to create a nicer print version (printable e.g. with [WeasyPrint](http://weasyprint.org)).
 This should include: